ripalsonpal/hello-world/README.md

 # hello-world
 A repository
-hello this is just for referencing my work.
+This is just for referencing my work.